What 15W-40 oil means

 Viscosity grade · 15W-40

-15W-40 is a multi-grade oil that flows like a 15-weight when cold and protects like a 40-weight when hot.
-Its higher cold rating makes it less suited to deep winter, while the strong 40-grade hot film makes it a long-standing choice for diesel, heavy-duty, and hot-climate engines — always per the owner's manual.
+15W-40 is a multi-grade oil that meets the SAE 15W low-temperature limits and the SAE 40 hot-viscosity category.
+Its higher winter rating makes it less suited to deep cold, while the SAE 40 category is a long-standing choice for many diesel, heavy-duty, and hot-climate engines — always per the owner's manual.

 Grade anatomy